Napkin-DL/synthetic-qa-generation/README.md

 # Generate Synthetic QnAs from real-world data

 ## Overview
-For fine-tuning or RAG, it is often necessary to generate data in Q&A format from raw, real-world data.
+For LLM/SLM fine-tuning, RAG, or evaluation, it is often necessary to generate data in Q&A format from real-world raw data.
 However, in scenarios where you need to create a dataset from scratch, rather than from a ready-made dataset, you will face many challenges.

 This handson aims to alleviate some of that headache by demonstrating how to create a QnA dataset from complex unstructured data, assuming a real-world scenario.
 The sample aims to be step-by-step for developers and data scientists, as well as those in the field, to try it out with a little help.